iterative/example_model_export_cml/README.md

 ## 1. Push the model directly to a git repository

 If the model is small we might want to commit it to our repository automatically.
-The following Github workflow deploys a runner on AWS, trains and saves a model (see `train.py`), pushes the results to a new experiment branch, and creates a merge request for those results.
+The following Github workflow deploys a runner on AWS, generates some data, trains and saves a model (see `train.py`), pushes the results to a new experiment branch, and creates a merge request for those results.

 Using `cml pr "."` is the command that takes all of our files, pushes them to a new branch, and creates a merge request.
 Because we saved the model as a binary in `model/random_forest.joblib` this file is included in the merge request.